 An essential part of accident prevention is good planning and communication.
 Supervisors have a responsibility to train and advise workers, and workers have a responsibility to look out for each other and alert supervisors to potential hazards.
 Mutual respect between all parties ensures everyone’s concerns are respected and taken into consideration.

 Although serious accidents are unlikely, they can have a significant impact on the workers and the site.
 Safety, fire and evacuation drills should be regularly conducted to ensure all workers, emergency response teams and even local authorities or response units have practice with the procedures in case an incident ever arises.

-Equipment operators should have thorough knowledge of the operations of all equipment, including both handheld and heavy equipment.
-Workers should also know how to evaluate whether they are in a state to use equipment and if the environmental conditions will allow for the safe use of equipment.
-Materials that are oversized or heavy require special attention
+Equipment operators should have a thorough knowledge of the operations of all equipment, including both handheld and heavy equipment.
+Workers should also know how to evaluate whether they are in a state to use the equipment and if the environmental conditions will allow for the safe use of equipment.
+Materials that are oversized or heavy require special attention.

 The current period of low oil prices has been challenging for the entire industry, but if the industry bands together we can use this period to evolve as a team.
 If you need help with emergency response services or safety training at your oil and gas sites, contact us today for a free quote.